parrt/playdl/README.md

 * [Record-by-record RNN Encoder-decoder](notebooks/encoder-decoder.ipynb) An RNN computes `h` context vector for input and then we use that context + RNN to generate tokens from output sequence.
 Convert 'twenty one' to '21', etc...
 * [Vectorized RNN Encoder-decoder](notebooks/encoder-decoder-vectorized.ipynb) Vectorize the encoder-decoder from previous notebook

+## Attention

+* [RNN/GRU encoder-decoder for French->English](notebooks/FrenchEnglish-transducer.ipynb) Improved the RNN/GRU/Linear objects.
+Will try some kind of attention.

 ## Lessons

 Some notes beyond what is in the notebooks